 The World Health Organization said it has been informed of zero coronavirus infection in North Korea so far, since the pandemic outbreak late last year.

-“On COVID-19 response, WHO has been informed by the Ministry of Public Health, DPR Korea, that as of 20 August, 2,767 people have been tested for COVID-19 in the country and all have tested negative.
-WHO is yet to get details about the suspected case that was reported in Kaesong,” said Edwin Salvador, WHO representative to North Korea, which is formally the Democratic People’s Republic of Korea.
+“As of 20 August, 2,767 people have been tested for COVID-19 in the country and all have tested negative.
+WHO is yet to get details about the suspected case that was reported in Kaesong,” said Edwin Salvador, WHO representative to North Korea, referring to a city near the inter-Korean border.

 He told Voice of America in an email that 1,004 North Koreans and 382 foreign nationals are under quarantine, with border lockdowns still in place there.

 “All international borders remain closed.
 Supplies coming to Nampho seaport remain suspended as there are no ships sailing in from China’s Dalian port where COVID-19 cases were detected.
 Only COVID-19 related shipments are being allowed through Sinuiju-Dandong border.”

 About 25,000 coronavirus test kits, along with other medical supplies including thermometers and oxygen concentrators, have arrived in the isolated country, according to the WHO representative to the North.